impallari/Impallari-Fontlab-Encodings/README.md

 Impallari Fontlab Encodings
 ===========================

-A few encoding files for FontLab.
+A few encoding files for FontLab, releaed under the Apache License.